-There is a close working relationship between the Endowment Trust and the Friends of the Turnbull Library.
-The Endowment Trust manages funds gifted to the Friends, and reports annually to the Friends on its work.
-The President of the Friends attends Endowment Trust Board meetings.
+There is a close working relationship between the Turnbull Endowment Trust and the Friends of the Turnbull Library.
+The Turnbull Endowment Trust manages funds gifted to the Friends, and reports annually to the Friends on its work.
+The FoTL President attends Endowment Trust Board meetings.

-FoTL supports research in the Library collections through its Research Grant
+FoTL supports research in the Library collections through its annual Research Grant.

 New Zealand Cartoon Archive

 The New Zealand Cartoon Archive is one of the major collections within the Alexander Turnbull Library.
 It was launched on 1 April 1992 as a partnership between the New Zealand Cartoon Archive Trust and the Alexander Turnbull Library.

 The Archive holds more than 50,000 cartoons by 60 cartoonists and continues to grow, with new digital images added every week and analogue collecting ongoing.
 Digital collecting is one of the Archive’s strengths: most New Zealand editorial cartoonists donate their work at the same time as they send it to their editors.
 The Archive also holds significant analogue collections by many of New Zealand’s leading cartoonists, including Gordon Minhinnick, Nevile Lodge, Eric Heath and Chris Slane.